Delay distributions

 Note

-In reality, data from an outbreak will usually be given as dates, not decimals; and those will usually not represent infection, but an observed outcome such as symptom onset or hospital admission.
-For now we don’t want to spend too much time manipulating dates in R, but we will get back to working with more realistic outbreak data later.
+In reality, data from infectious disease surveillance will usually be given as dates, not decimals; and those will usually not represent infection, but an observed outcome such as symptom onset or hospital admission.
+For now we don’t want to spend too much time manipulating dates in R, but we will get back to working with more realistic surveillance data later.

 Working forwards: simulating a sequence of delays after infection